-CeNCOOS community elects the 15-member Governing Council for a minimum one-year term, providing overall guidance directly to the CeNCOOS Program Director and Coordinator.
+CeNCOOS community elects the 15-member Governing Council for a minimum one-year term, providing overall guidance directly to the CeNCOOS Program Director.
 Members are allowed to stay on past the one-year term if the council deems this appropriate.
 Each year, at least four members leave the council and are replaced, through an election process involving nominating candidates from around the region.
-Previously, a Steering Committee provided overall guidance and oversaw the coordination grant proposal submitted to NOAA's Coastal Services Center.

 The Council meets bi-annually to discuss the structure and vision of CeNCOOS.
 The Council acted to create the subdivisions described below: